 Proteins can also move out of the capillaries and the lymph carries them back to the bloodstream.
 It also drains waste and harmful substances away from body tissues.
 These include bacteria, viruses and bits of old cells.

 When muscles near the lymph vessels contract, they press on the lymph vessels.
-This way it helps to push the fluid through the lymph system.
+This helps to push the fluid through the lymph system.
 Some of the larger lymphatic vessels have valves so that the lymph can only flow one way.

 Lymph nodes filter the lymph.
 They also make and store white blood cells that circulate around the body.
 White blood cells help fight infections.